-The operating model (OM) fitted well to the observed changes in surf clam length composition (Fig. 4).
+The operating model (OM) performed well in terms of reproducing the observed changes in surf clam length composition (Fig. 4).
 The observed length composition showed clear modal progression for sizes >50 mm, which was also shown by the fitted model (Fig. 4).
 According to the OM, the mean length at recruitment (lr) was 8.8 mm (Table 2, last column), with specimens <25 mm recruiting in 2013, 2014, and 2017 (Fig. 4).
-This finding provides evidence that the recruitment process in the surf clam population of Cucao does not occur on an annual basis, but rather with pulses of high recruitment to the population followed by periods of lower or no recruitment, approximately every two to three years.
+This finding provides evidence that the recruitment process in the surf clam population of Cucao does not occur on an annual basis, but rather with pulses of high recruitment to the population followed by periods of lower or no recruitment, approximately every 2-3 years.

 The population biomass showed a declining trend from 2011 to 2017 (Fig. 5A), tracking the observed total and vulnerable biomass in the surveys.
 The vulnerable biomass was similar to total biomass, but the spawning biomass was lower due to the maturity ogive and mortality prior to spawning within the year.
-The average unexploited spawning biomass (S0) was estimated in 1343 t, which was lower than the spawning biomass estimated for the period 2011-2017.
+The average unexploited spawning biomass (S0) was estimated at 1,343 t, which was lower than the spawning biomass estimated for the period 2011-2017.
 Hence, the target spawning biomass for management purposes was estimated at 537 t.
 Recruitment was higher in 2011-2017, with above-average values in 2013 and 2014, followed by lower recruitment from 2015 to 2017 (Fig. 5B).
-The fishing mortality rate fluctuated as the harvest, but was higher in 2017 (Fig. 5C).
+The fishing mortality rate fluctuated as the harvest but was higher in 2017 (Fig. 5C).

 Recruitment simulations and the performance of the management procedure